hitpixel/PillFlowncp/README.md

    - Verify Clerk JWT template is saved
    - Check Clerk signing key in Convex
    - Ensure all Clerk environment variables are set correctly
-3. If AI playground isn't responding:
-   - Verify API keys are correctly set in environment variables
-   - Check for any console errors in the browser

 ## Sponsors and Supporters